max5010cs/pythonJ/crash_course_notes.md

 *=x literally means repeat it x times

 # line 29
 constant is a veriable whose value doesnt change throughout the whole programm.
-Python programmers use capital letters to show that it is a constand or example: MAX_CONNECTIONS = 200
+Python programmers use capital letters to show that it is a constant for example: MAX_CONNECTIONS = 200

+# line 30
+sort()   the change is permanent. usage:   .sort() sorted()  the change is temporary. usage:  sorted(value comes here)